mk-fg/urbus-map-enhanced/README.md

 Usage notes:
 --------------------

-* Update Google Maps API key in `urbus_gps_map.html`.
-Note that v3 of the API doesn't need the key at all, but I used v2 initially to be able to potentially re-use js code from the original interface.
 * Update URLs on `$.getJSON` lines in `urbus_gps_map.coffee` (I'm using a local proxy URLs to cache API queries, to minimize the strain on the service).
 * `fetch_thread_ids.py` script produces JSON-encoded list of thread ids, which